kishan-v/hcr-cw/communications/video_streaming/README.md

      python3 "transmitter/python/webrtc/webrtc_transmitter.py"
      ```
    - *Note: the WebRTC handshake will initiate and can take many seconds (~10) to establish the connection before streaming video.*

+## Troubleshooting

+### Unable to retrieve video from Ricoh Theta
+  - Reinstall patched `libuvc` driver:
+    - ```bash
+      cd ~/libuvc-theta/build && sudo make install
+      ```

+### Peers are unable to connect and stream video
+   - Double-check the IP addresses and ports in the WebRTC transmitter and receiver scripts (including appropriate fields in Unity editor)
+   - Ensure the WebRTC signalling server is running in Cloud.
+Try restarting the server.
+   - Ensure the Coturn server is running in Cloud